paperboyspodcast/testwebsite/_posts/episodes/2019-07-18-Can-your-brain-see-into-the-future.md

 ---
 layout: page
-subheadline: Episode 47
+subheadline: Episode 48
-title: How can you measure the expansion of the universe?
+title: Can your brain see into the future?
-teaser: ...and how do you even start to measure it?
+teaser: Well, it all depends on how you define future...but yeah!
 header:
     title: Paper Boys
-    image_fullwidth: old/hubbleconstant.jpg
+    image_fullwidth: old/brainFuture.jpg
 categories:
     - episodes
 tags:
-    - space
+    - brain
-    - stars
+    - prediction
-    - universe
+    - vision
 ---

-<iframe src="https://pinecast.com/player/7a731acc-2ee5-4f18-b3e6-b8fe613f456d?theme=thick" seamless height="200" style="border:0" class="pinecast-embed" frameborder="0" width="100%"></iframe>
+<iframe src="https://pinecast.com/player/d9c7f6d4-4291-42b2-b1aa-4c4ecd0e4659?theme=thick" seamless height="200" style="border:0" class="pinecast-embed" frameborder="0" width="100%"></iframe>

-In the early 20th century, Einstein, Hubble, and other scientists confirmed the universe was expanding.
-With the exception of a few nearby galaxies, nearly all galaxies are moving away from us.
-Scientists have long been tempted by the challenging problem that arises from trying to measure how fast these galaxies are moving away, resulting in some fascinating findings.
-It turns out that by measuring the gravitational waves from colliding neutron stars, we might just find a better answer!
-Join us this week as Charlie dives into new research that improves humanity’s (and the Paper Boys’) understanding of our ever-expanding universe.
+Recent research has sparked popular news headlines about the brain “seeing what’s around the corner.”
+Can your brain actually look around corners?
+Well, not quite...however, fascinating research from the University of Glasgow has shown that the parts of your brain responsible for vision actually try to predict what you’ll see next--even faster than the time it takes to move your eyes side to side!
+Join us this week as James breaks down this fascinating neuroscience paper.
+(Big shout out to Dennis Bontempi for the paper recommendation!)

-Check out the paper from Nature, available [here](https://www.nature.com/articles/s41550-019-0820-1) and the Phys.org article [here](https://phys.org/news/2019-07-method-difficulty-universe-expansion.html)
+Check out the paper from Nature Scientific Reports, available [here](https://www.nature.com/articles/s41598-017-16093-y), a video of the presentation by author Lars Muckli [here](https://www.youtube.com/watch?v=jI75jpG1ZBk) (he gets into the research in this paper at around 12 minutes), and the article in Medical Xpress [here](https://medicalxpress.com/news/2017-12-human-brain-corner.html).

 {% include contact-links.md %}